 The free version of LastPass no longer syncs across all your devices, but instead only on your computers or on your mobile devices — not both.
 Otherwise, it still has nearly as many features as the paid version, like a password generator, unlimited passwords and secure storage.

 The paid version adds unlimited syncing among all devices, support for physical two-factor-authentication keys, 1GB of online file storage, dark-web monitoring of your accounts and access to premium tech support.

 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.

 There are legacy desktop applications for Windows and Mac still available, with some limits.
-But the local-network-only LastPass Pocket option for Windows and Linux has been discontinued.

 Read our full LastPass review.

 The best password manager for multiple accounts

 NordPass comes from the security-conscious folks at NordVPN and offers all the password-manager basics, even on its free tier.
 It's also got a simple, consistent design that's easy to navigate and use and biometric login support for desktop apps.

 We thought it was a bit strange that during setup we first had to create a Nord company-wide account, then a specific NordPass account, but that's over with quickly.
 Another oddity is that you can stay logged into only six devices at a time with the Premium plan, yet that will inconvenience relatively few users.

 The bigger downside is that NordPass Premium costs $60 per year for a single user, nearly twice as much as what better-known password managers charge, even though NordPass still lacks some extra bells and whistles those brands offer.
 You'll want to keep an eye out for frequent NordPass sales, which can knock the Premium plan down to just $18 per year.